jadu101/jadu101.github.io/content/Hackthebox📦/Windows📘/HTB-Freelancer.md

 ![alt text](https://raw.githubusercontent.com/jadu101/jadu101.github.io/v4/Images/htb/freelancer/image-30.png)

-It seems like password(**IL0v3ErenY3ager**) is exposed in plain text.
+It seems like the password(**IL0v3ErenY3ager**) is exposed in plain text.

 ### Password Spray

-Since we don't know for whih user this password is being used for, let's spray it to the users on the system:
+Since we don't know for which user this password is being used for, let's spray it to the users on the system:

 `crackmapexec smb 10.10.11.5 -u users.txt -p IL0v3ErenY3ager`